danweiner/learning-p5-js/README.md

 Don't try to do too much all at once.
 Break a larger vision down into smaller parts and attack each piece slowly, one at a time.

 Space Invaders example:
 1. Program the spaceship
 2. Program the invaders
 3. Program the scoring system

 (Editor's note - this may be a completely inappropriate project depending on the coder's skill level.
 The philosophy of deliberate practice dictates that learning is best done through exercises that are challenging, but not too challenging.
 I have found it very hard to find that proper balance in learning to code.
 Either projects are too easy, or they're too difficult (and I don't have the network to ask for assistance when I hit a wall).
-I'd love to find a way to bridge this gap and figure out difficulty appropriate projects.)
+I'd love to find a way to bridge this gap and figure out difficulty appropriate projects.

+See [this link](https://www.youtube.com/watch?v=biN3v3ef-Y0) for Shiffman coding Space Invaders - it doesn't seem so beginner friendly)

 Back to Space Invaders...